Bilingual ESL Early Child Prog (BEEP)

 Analysis of the linguistic, cognitive, academic and cultural considerations required to provide meaningful and developmentally appropriate content area instruction to English language learners (ELLs) in PK-6.
 Prerequisite: BEEP 3381.

-Full-time supervised and directed student teaching in EC-6 bilingual or ESL classrooms.
-Student teaching must immediately follow the field experience semester.
-Student teaching assumes that candidates will follow the school district's calendar and report to the classroom all day and each day of the semester.
+Full-time supervised and directed clinical teaching in EC-6 bilingual and ESL classrooms.
+Clinical teaching must immediately follow the field experience semester.
 Prerequisites: BEEP 4311, BEEP 4312, and BEEP 4314.

-Practicum in student's teaching area(s).
-This semester-long experience will help students apply theory and research to practice.
+Clinical teaching in candidate's certification area(s).
+This semester-long experience will help candidates apply theory and research to practice.